Navigation

 When healthcare providers send messages that contain protected health information (PHI), they must comply with both HIPAA and TCPA rules.

-TCPA Exemptions for Healthcare Marketing vs. Informational Calls
+TCPA Exemptions for Healthcare Marketing Calls

 Failure to distinguish between these two types of calls can lead to non-compliance, putting healthcare providers at risk of significant penalties.